Our mission is to be the leading investor in robotics, automation and AI listed stocks

 Integrity is at our core; we advise against investments associated with the military-industrial complex.

 We must have a clarity of thinking: "If you can’t explain it simply, you don’t understand it well enough."
 (Einstein)

 Bianca Braun holds a Masters and a PhD from the University of St Gallen (HSG) with a specialization in technology management and internal audit.
 She wrote her PhD thesis by Prof Fredmund Malik on successful private companies and later worked in consulting at the Malik Management Center in St Gallen.

 Bianca joined her family business Maxon Motor AG as part of the Board of Directors and as Head of Internal Audit.
 Maxon Motor was founded in 1961 in Switzerland and is one of the world’s leaders in drive technology.
 The family owned company employs more than 2,500 employees and generated revenues of over USD 423mm in 2016.
 The company is well known for the high quality of its electric motors that are used around the world and beyond with NASA’s Mars rover.
 Bianca Braun brings with her the expertise of being a leading member of a manufacturer of key components in robotics and automation.

 She has been shortlisted by the magazine Women In Business as part of the top 40 under 40.
 She loves traveling and is a keen sportswoman who participated to a large number of marathons and was a top-ranked skier in Switzerland.

-Since 2006, he has presented his work at numerous international conferences and in journals and has won several best paper and best presentation awards.
-Also, he is invited member of the scientific advisory board of the Lifeboat Foundation, has been invited lecturer at more than 20 research institutions world wide and has been representative speaker on education and innovation at the World Knowledge Dialogue Symposium 2008 and the EPFL Didactic Days Conference 2008.
+Since 2006, he has presented his work at numerous international conferences and in journals and has won several best papers and best presentation awards.
+Also, he is an invited member of the scientific advisory board of the Lifeboat Foundation, has been an invited lecturer at more than 20 research institutions worldwide and has been a representative speaker on education and innovation at the World Knowledge Dialogue Symposium 2008 and the EPFL Didactic Days Conference 2008.

 Dr. Rich Mahoney